hkexgroup/resipy/readme.md

 To start the Jupyter notebook:
 ```
 cd r2gui/examples/jupyter-notebook
-jupyter notebook # the command is jupyter-notebook (with a dash) on Linux but without dash on Windows
+jupyter notebook # the command is jupyter-notebook (with a dash) on Linux but without on Windows
 ```

 You can then execute each cell of the notebook using ```Shift + Enter```.
 This will work on the same example as for the GUI above.
+To edit a cell, just double click on it.